-The following frequently asked questions are listed and answered to help Bilkent faculty in their transition to distance learning.
+The following frequently asked questions are listed and answered to help Bilkent faculty in their transition to hybrid teaching in Fall 2020.

 This list will be updated regularly.
 If you have questions that are not addressed at the moment or suggestions that you think will make this transition as smooth as possible for all those involved, please send an email to email@example.com.